Dirac Kondo effect under magnetic catalysis

 \sect{Formulation} Nonperturbative phenomena, such as the formation of condensates, can be studied by the mean-field method (See Refs.~\cite{Read:1983,Coleman:1983} for early works on the Kondo effect).
 In Refs.~\cite{Yasui:2016svc,Yasui:2017izi}, the QCD Kondo effect was investigated with the mean-field approach applied to a four-point interaction model analogous to the Nambu--Jona-Lasinio (NJL) model (for applications, see Refs.~\cite{Suzuki:2017gde,Yasui:2017bey,Fariello:2019ovo,Suenaga:2019car,Suenaga:2019jqu,Kanazawa:2020xje,Araki:2020fox,Suenaga:2020oeu,Ishikawa:2021bey,Suenaga:2021wio}).

 Referring to those studies, we extract the essence of the chiral symmetry breaking and the Kondo effect in the Dirac fermion systems in strong magnetic fields.
-For this purpose, we use the following Lagrangian (see \suppA)
+For this purpose, we use the following Lagrangian in the $(3+1)$-dimensional spacetime (See Appendix~\ref{sec:model})

-where $ N $ stands for the number of degrees of freedom for a non-Abelian interaction ($N=3$ for quarks in QCD).
+where $\gam_5 \equiv i \gam^0 \gam^1 \gam^2 \gam^3$.
 This Lagrangian contains four eigenmodes of $ \psi $ for the spin-polarized light fermion and its antifermion in the lowest Landau level (LLL), where $ m_l $ is the light-fermion mass.
+It has the index for the inner degrees of freedom such as the color for quarks ($N=3$) and the pseudospin in condensed matter, e.g., graphene ($N=2$).
 We assume that a magnetic field is applied in the third ($z$) direction.
-Then, $ \psi $ has the kinetic term $ \sla \pd_\para = \gam^0 \pd_0 + \gam^3 \pd_3 $ and is an eigenstate of the spin along the magnetic field due to the Zeeman effect, i.e., $ i \gam^1 \gam^2 \psi = \sgn(q_l B) \psi $ with an electric charge $ q_l$.
+Then, $ \psi $ has the kinetic term $ \sla \pd_\para \equiv \gam^0 \pd_0 + \gam^3 \pd_3 $ and is an eigenstate of the spin along the magnetic field due to the Zeeman effect, i.e., $ i \gam^1 \gam^2 \psi = \sgn(q_l B) \psi $ with an electric charge $ q_l$.
+Note that planar systems such as graphene can be discussed with straightforward modifications of the present formulation.